 Along with the change of seasons, Starr and his blood brothers in Blackberry Smoke – Richard Turner (bass, vocals), Brit Turner (drums), Paul Jackson (guitar, vocals), and Brandon Still (keyboards) – have just introduced their ever-expanding fanbase to new music in the form of Find a Light – an album of 13 songs written by Starr with help on a few by sacred-steel guitarist Robert Randolph (profiled in the September ’13 issue of Vintage Guitar), Americana vocalist/multi-instrumentalist Amanda Shires, and fellow guitar zealot/Buckcherry co-founder Keith Nelson (VG, March ’08, May ’13, October ’15), whom Starr has known for 20 years.

 The pairings and their resultant tracks combine to help form a tasty musical melange with a wondrous range of feelings and moods.
-As the clock clicked toward sound check, Starr sat for a bit and dug into how good friends and great guitars pushed his latest thoughts and dreams “to tape.”
+As the clock clicked toward sound check, Starr sat for a bit and dug into the ways good friends and great guitars pushed his latest thoughts and dreams “to tape.”

 When Blackberry Smoke records, is everyone together in the studio?